 In part two, I will discuss recommended manual therapy options and supporting exercises.
 I will provide video demonstrations about recommended treatments and exercises that we often provide to our patients and review the pros/cons of splints and taping.

 MANUAL THERAPY FOR CTS

 If the case of CTS is not severe (no muscle atrophy, or significant sensory impairment) then conservative management (manual therapy) should be the first line of treatment.
 That being said, surgery should not be rule-out if functional changes are not achieved within a reasonable period of time.

 Fortunately, we have found that most cases of CTS do respond WELL to combinations of nerve mobilizing treatments and nerve gliding exercises.
 In addition to our nerve-mobilization soft tissue procedures, we also recommend including manual mobilization techniques of the carpal bones.

 Here are three reasons we recommend trying manual therapy before considering surgery.

-Research has shown that patients receiving manual therapy exhibit greater improvements in their pain-pressure threshold compared to those who experience surgery.
+Research has shown that patients receiving manual therapy exhibit greater improvements in their pain-pressure threshold compared to those who undergo surgery.
 (16)

 Research has shown that manual mobilization of the carpal bones increases dimensional changes in the carpal tunnel.
 (14).
 This has been shown to reduce the pressure on the median nerve.

 Research has shown that after one year, patients who had manual therapy combined with exercise had outcomes comparable to those who had surgery.
 Additionally, manual therapy patients experienced quicker improvements during the one month than surgical patients.
 (24)

 In the following two videos, we will demonstrate some of the procedures we frequently use at Kinetic Health to increase the mobility of the Median nerve along its pathways.
 This process does not limit itself to only area of the Carpal Tunnel, but follows the entire pathway of the nerve median from the neck (cervical spine) to the hand.

 MSR Nerve Release - Part 1 (Neck to Shoulder)